 Angie graduated from Indiana State University with a Bachelor of Science in Interior Design.
 Prior to joining the FBi team, Angie was a kitchen and bath sales consultant in Lafayette, IN.
 In 2012, she started with FBi as the Inside Sales/Marketing Assistant.
 Today she holds the role of Sr. Marketing and Inside Sales Manager.
 Angie grew up in a farming community and has always enjoyed helping her family on the farm.
 A past 10-year 4-H Member, her passion for livestock pursued her to take a career in the agriculture field.
 She and her husband live in Northwest Indiana with their two daughters.
 In her free time, she enjoys outdoor leisure activities and spending time with friends and family.

-When your post frame building project is completed, it’s probably a sigh of relief for you.
-You spent months (or maybe even years) planning the perfect building.
-Every detail was thoughtfully considered, even down to the type of hardware that was going to be placed on your walk doors.
+Once your pole barn project is complete, it’s probably a relief.
+You spent months (or maybe years) designing the perfect post-frame building.
+Every detail was thoroughly considered, right down to the type of weathervane installed on your cupola.

-Over time, weathering and age can take their toll on any building, regardless of the post frame builder.
-Whether you have a steel building or a pole building, it’s not going to look the same as it did forty years ago.
-And if it does...you must be doing something right!
+Over time, age and weather can take their toll on any structure, regardless of the post-frame builder.
+As a result, it may look different from what it did 40 years ago.
+And if it does, well, you must be doing something right!